Floor Sanding South East

-Restore Floor Sanders provide Outstanding Floor Sanding and Restoration Services all over South East London & Kent.
+Restore Floor Sanders provide outstanding Floor Sanding and Restoration Services all over South East & South West London and Kent.
 When it comes to falling in love with your wooden floors all over again, our fully insured team, with over 15 years experience in Floor Sanding Restoration are the professionals who can help.
-We offer a one-to-one service from start to finish, ensuring your project is carried out by the same person you meet during your initial consultation.
-While most of our Floor Sanding projects are in South East London & Kent, we’re happy to help home owners and commercial clients with larger projects in the surrounding home counties.
+We offer a Bespoke, Personal Service from start to finish, ensuring your project is carried out by the same person you meet during your initial consultation.
+While most of our Floor Sanding projects are in South East & South West London, we’re happy to help home owners and Commercial clients with larger projects in the surrounding home counties.

 Fully Covered by AXA Public Liability Insurance